emory-libraries/bodatools/doc/scripts.rst

-Currently, the only supported email format is Outlook Express 4.5 for Macintosh, but we expect to add support for other formats as we encounter them.
+Currently, the only supported email format is Outlook Express 4.5 for Macintosh, but we expect to add support for other formats as we encounter them.pp

 Example usage::

-  $ export-emails -d "Internet Mail" -o email-output
+  $ export-emails "Internet Mail" email-output

-Where ``Internet Mail`` is the directory that contains Outlook Express folders such as Inbox, Outbox, and Sent Mail, and ``email-output`` is a folder where the exported messages should be saved.
+where **Internet Mail** is the directory that contains Outlook Express folders such as Inbox, Outbox, and Sent Mail, and **email-output** is a folder where the exported messages should be saved.
 On our hardware, the Outlook Express directory structure looks like this::